-Contributions but shall be paid by members of the Fund.
+d.
+Deficits in Enhanced Benefits shall not be paid by increased City Contributions but shall be paid by members of the Fund.

-Enhanced Benefits Account to fully provide for the increased contribution requirements associated with the new Enhanced Benefit, so that the City's obligation to the Plan shall not be increased by virtue of any benefit change, nor shall the City's right to a reduction of its obligations, as set forth in this Agreement, be affected, and (2) the Actuarial Assumptions which support the recent assumptions adopted in establishing the City's Contribution Rate and, (3) reasonable efforts have been made to inform the City Actuary of the proposed legislation and the actuarial support for the legislation.
+e.
+Any proposed ordinance, enhancing benefits pursuant to this Section shall be accompanied, as a condition precedent to enactment by the Council, by the Plan Actuary's certificate that (1) there are sufficient monies available and uncommitted in the existing Enhanced Benefits Account to fully provide for the increased contribution requirements associated with the new Enhanced Benefit, so that the City's obligation to the Plan shall not be increased by virtue of any benefit change, nor shall the City's right to a reduction of its obligations, as set forth in this Agreement, be affected, and (2) the Actuarial Assumptions which support the Enhanced Benefits shall be consistent with all Actuarial Assumptions used in the previously most recent assumptions adopted in establishing the City's Contribution Rate and, (3) reasonable efforts have been made to inform the City Actuary of the proposed legislation and the actuarial support for the legislation.
 The full actuarial valuation by the Plan Actuary shall be approved by the State of Florida Department of Administration, Division of Retirement, to be reasonable and acceptable under applicable state standards.